The Aicher family – three generations for the marionettes

 Anton Aicher: a sculptor dreams of a puppet theatre

 Anton Aicher (1859–1930), born in Styria, had a dream.
-After graduating from the Vienna Academy of Art and taking a teaching post for sculpture at the state vocational college in Salzburg, he dreamed of establishing a puppet theatre in Salzburg, like the famous Munich marionette theatre of "Papa" Leonard Schmid.
+After graduating from the Vienna Academy of Art and taking a teaching post for sculpture at the state vocational college in Salzburg, he dreamed of establishing a puppet theatre in Salzburg, like the famous Munich marionette theatre of “Papa“ Josef Leonhard Schmid.
 In 1885 he married Rosina Deutsch, daughter of a landowner near Graz.
 They had three children – Notburga, Karl and Hermann (1902–1977).
-Anton had meanwhile made contact with "Papa" Schmid – now aged almost 80 – who allowed him to look around the world of the Munich marionettes.
-But he imagined a theatre with technical facilities and an artistic language all its own, a theatre which could maintain its position within the tradition of the Salzburg "Kasperl-Theater" [roughly equivalent to the "Punch & Judy" show].
+Anton had meanwhile made contact with “Papa“ Schmid – now aged almost 80 – who allowed him to look around the world ofthe Munich marionettes.
+But he imagined a theatre with technical facilities and an artistic language all its own, a theatre which could maintain its position within the tradition of the Salzburg “Kasperl-Theater“ (roughly equivalent to the “Punch & Judy“ show).

 The first steps of the Salzburg marionettes